Marfan Syndrome in Children

 - Dilated eye exam.
 A complete eye exam that includes the inside of the eye.

-- CT or MRI scans.
+- Computerized tomography or magnetic resonance imaging (CT or MRI scans).
 Imaging tests that check for abnormal bones or joints.

 - FBN1 gene testing.
 A blood test to check for the abnormal gene.

 How is Marfan syndrome treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 There is no cure for Marfan syndrome.
 Treatment is based on which organs are affected.
 Your child will be closely watched for problems by getting regular checkups, echocardiography, and complete eye exams.

 Heart problems are treated by a pediatric cardiologist.
 This is a doctor with special training to treat heart problems in children.
 The treatment may include:

 - Heart medicine.
 This includes beta-blockers.
 These medicines ease the work of the heart.
 As your child grows, he or she will probably need higher doses of the medicine.

 - Surgery.
 This is to repair the aorta.
 It may be planned or it may be an emergency surgery.
 A child may also have surgery to repair heart valves.
 And some children may need a heart transplant.